This is #generationIB

 This theme covers topics such as climate change, energy, pollution control, recycling, sustainable living and urban planning.

-3. Identify an issue related to your chosen theme.
+3. Identify a challenge related to your chosen theme.
 Is there an issue you feel passionate about?
 Do you live in a society which is already dealing with the issue and is it effective, or do you think it can be done better?
 What world-changing ideas could you come up with?

 You’ve done all the hard work, now it’s our turn to shout about it